secondlife/viewer/indra/newview/linux_tools/client-readme.txt

    is usually an optional package for most versions of Linux.
-If you have installed GStreamer 0.10 and you can play some music/movies but not others then you need to install a wider selection of GStreamer plugins, either from your vendor or an appropriate third party.
+If you have installed GStreamer 0.10 and you can play some music/movies but not others then you need to install a wider selection of GStreamer plugins, either from your vendor (i.e. the 'Ugly' plugins) or an appropriate third party.
    For Flash playback, you need to have Flash 10 installed for your normal web browser (for example, Firefox).
 PulseAudio is required for Flash volume control / muting to fully function inside Second Life.